US Open: Andy Murray bids to resolve cramping issues ahead of Flushing Meadows

 Murray believes his game has not been consistent enough this year with the former world No 1 having failed to pick up a an ATP title for the first time since 2019, despite reaching finals in Sydney and Stuttgart.

-His form on the American hardcourts doesn't bode well for his chances heading into the US Open where he will be hoping for a kind draw on Thursday.
+His form on the American hardcourts doesn't bode well for his chances heading into the US Open where he will come up against Bastad winner Cerundolo before a potential date with Australian veteran John Millman and then what could be a blockbuster clash former Wimbledon finalist Matteo Berrettini further down the line.

 "From the tennis side of things I've had some good wins and some tough losses.
 It's not quite happened at one of the big events yet, so that's been disappointing," he said.